 Complete the NZ Diploma in Business (Level 5) and pathway into the second year of the Bachelor of Commerce (University of Canterbury)

-Changes for 2023 learners
+Changes for new learners

-On 1 November 2022, WITT and the programme you have enrolled in became part of Te Pūkenga – New Zealand Institute of Skills and Technology .
+WITT and this programme are part of Te Pūkenga – New Zealand Institute of Skills and Technology .